Pavan2419/Webdev-Task1---Octanet/README.md

-# Developer Form Landing Page
+# Developers Form Landing Page

 This project is a landing page for **Developers Form**, a platform designed to empower tech enthusiasts, aspiring developers, and designers to unlock their full potential in the tech industry.